natgo/wt-wiki-scraper/wikitext-transpiled/ground/P.7.T%20AA.md

 * A 3 mm plate separates the driver cabin fro the gun platform.
 * Mudguards are 3 mm thick.

 The {{PAGENAME}} has practically no armour.
 Every crew member sits exposed to enemy fire, so even a light machine gun can knock out the entire crew in a matter of seconds.
-This means that the {{PAGENAME}} should never be exposed to any enemy fire, including artillery barrages, enemy ground fire and more difficultly strafing attacks from aircraft.
+This means that the {{PAGENAME}} should never be exposed to any enemy fire, including artillery barrages, enemy ground fire and even strafing attacks from aircraft.
 The only parts of the vehicle that might stop a rifle-calibre round are the engine block and the gun mount.

 === Mobility ===
 {{Specs-Tank-Mobility}}